What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video of the Beluga XL
+• YouTube Video: Beluga XL

 13. Boeing 767-300F: Versatile Cargo and Passenger Jet (1995)